volab/IoT_EPS/_1_userDoc/source/softDev.rst

 ====================================================================================================
 .. uml:: graphviz/config4jsonVsVariables.wsd

-22/07/2021: création of the members of ConfigParam:
+22/07/2021: creation of the members of ConfigParam:

 - _emplacement
 - _startInApMode